 - Keep your stuff dry.

-- Pack for any weather, a rain cover and dustbin liner inside your backpack.
+- Pack for any weather, a rain cover, and a dustbin liner inside your backpack.

-- We lost Alya’s backpack once (it fell off a truck), luckily passport, wallet and tablet was in her neck bag and day pack that is permanently attached to her!
+- We lost Alya’s backpack once (it fell off a truck), luckily passport, wallet, and tablet were in her neck bag and day pack that is permanently attached to her!

 Backpacking Essentials

-The three most important possessions you have traveling is you passport, wallet and phone.
+The three most important possessions you have traveling are your passport, wallet, and phone.
 Here are the other items essential for any backpacking trip.

 Lifestraw